smuelLuB/ROCO506Z/README.md

 # ROCO506Z

+** Attention : Video demonstrations are very laggy because of using the remote desktop and virtual machines at the university**

 This Github repository implements an application in ROS to allow autonomous naviagtion of turtlebot2 in a virtual robot simulator named coppeliaSim.
 The application allows turtlebot2 to build maps of an unknown environement using scans from a laser range finder in the coppeliaSim simulation.
 The SLAM package used allows for the robot to localise in the map generated in RVIZ.
 The user is able to click on a point on the map and then using